Subscribe Today! Stay informed and take action to protect individuals with disabilities.

 - State EVV Good Faith Effort Exemption Requests should be submitted to CMS.

-- Congress recently proposed changing Medicaid rules to begin paying for inpatient mental health care services in psychiatric facilities, also called Institutions for Mental Diseases (IMDs)
+- Congress proposed changing Medicaid rules to begin paying for inpatient mental health care services in psychiatric facilities, also called Institutions for Mental Diseases (IMDs).

-- This change is concerning because it will require states to spend money on these facilities, rather than on services that can keep people with disabilities in their homes and communities.
+- These change are concerning because they will allow states to spend money on these facilities, rather than on services that can keep people with disabilities in their homes and communities.
 The policy has been a payment exclusion for using Medicaid funds for institutions for mental diseases (IMDs).